Restoring Your Store with the Snapshots Feature

 - date: Date of snapshot creation (date when the configuration change took place);

-- deleted: Modules that were deleted;
+- deleted: Addons that were deleted;

-- installed: Modules that were installed.
+- installed: Addons that were installed.

 The “Snapshots” feature not only helps you to keep track of any changes to your store’s configuration allowing you to look up the events that might have caused your store’s malfunction; it also allows you to revert to a particular snapshot bringing your system back to a certain state in the past.